header-banner-jackfruitgrown.jpg

 Where Does Jackfruit Come From and How Is It Grown?

-A large, spiky, green coloured fruit called ‘jackfruit’ has been making appearances at markets and restaurant menus around the world.
-In 2017, Pinterest even declared it to be the top food trend of the year.
-Its fans in non-native countries often get to see jackfruit in the form of neat cubes packed in cans.
-But where does jackfruit come from and how is it grown and harvested?
+A large, spiky, green-coloured fruit called ‘jackfruit’ has been making appearances at markets and restaurant menus around the world.
+In 2017, Pinterest even declared it the top food trend of the year.
+Find out where jackfruit comes from and how is it grown and harvested.

 What is jackfruit?